 Where there’s apples there’s cider, and Bilpin has some of the best!
 Bilpin Cider Co and Hillbilly Cider both offer tastings of their award-winning ciders paired with spectacular scenery and friendly local service.
 While you’re visiting, grab a cool cider (non-alcoholic also available) and wander through the apple orchards, the perfect time to take that Instagram shot!

 Starting to get hungry?

 Bilpin Cider Co offers a range of picnic hampers to suit everybody, or if you're not apple pied out, grab a home-made pie & cream.
 Borrow a picnic blanket, find the perfect lunch spot in the orchard and enjoy.
 Picnic hamper bookings are essential.

 Who doesn't love a woodfire pizza!
 Over at Hillbilly Cider grab a cold cider (or beer or wine) and a fresh hot pizza while the kids enjoy the large open space and sunshine.

 After your well-deserved lunch, it’s time to explore the Blue Mountains Botanical Gardens.
 This cool-climate garden covers 252 hectares and is home to over 900 species of plants.
 Better yet, make the most of your afternoon with a guided shuttle or free guided walking tour.
 Blue Mountains Botanical Gardens also has a full what’s on calendar all year round, including plenty of activities for the kids.

 Check out the Blue Mountains Botanic Garden website to see what’s happening during your visit!

-Please note there are many local small businesses that have been affected by bushfire in Bilpin recently.
+Please note there are many local small businesses that have been affected by bushfire and COVID19 in Bilpin.
 Check out www.visitbilpin.com to see how you can get #BackToBilpin and help support this beautiful township.